Rubus calvatus

-Rubus calvatus is a species of bramble endemic to the islands of Britain and Ireland.
+Rubus calvatus is a species of bramble endemic to the British Isles.

 Description

 Rubus calvatus is a shrub with a red, furrowed, arching stem which bears numerous prickles.
 Each leaf has five non-overlapping leaflets; these are deep green and hairless above.
-Flowers are pink, and the fruit develops from September on.
+The flowers are pink, and the fruit develops from September on.

 Distribution

-Rubus calvatus is found in scattered sites in England, E Wales, and the north east of Ireland.
+The species is found in scattered sites in England, eastern Wales, and the northeast of Ireland.
 The greatest concentration of locations are in the Pennines and Peak District in England.